tadas-subonis/dev-tasubo-com-blog/_posts/2020-08-30-functional-programming-for-data-scientists.md

 ```

 # More functions
-When you start building flows like this, you will soon realize that there are many tricks, you
+When you start building flows like this, you will soon realize that there are many tricks you
 can do by composing function and creating context-local utility functions

 For example, let's say `x` is now a part of some context.
 We could rewrite the program like